saikrn112/sensor_fusion/src/sensor_fusion/README.md

 - [x] print matrices and vectors coming from IMU message
 - [x] methods for process and integrate Measurements

-- [ ] Converting 3x3 covaraince to 4x4 covariance (euler angles to quaternion)
-- [ ] talk to shrikant sir about 4x4 quaternion covariance or derive the jacobian and get the final matrices
-- [ ] talk to shrikant sir about 4x4 quaternion covariance or derive the jacobian and get the final matrices
-- [ ] convariance matrix for getFusedState
+- [ ] Update method update (:P)
 - [ ] converting GPS lat/long to NED positions using the library that was used in Team Abhiyaan
 - [ ] collect bagfiles of imu/data gps/fix from husky simulator for decreasing the load
 - [ ] Enqueue the message and check its validity in the EkfCore Predict and Update measurement
+- [ ] Converting 3x3 covaraince to 4x4 covariance (euler angles to quaternion)
+- [ ] convariance matrix for getFusedState
+- [ ] talk to shrikant sir about 4x4 quaternion covariance or derive the jacobian and get the final matrices